Xi Jinping: Shanghai

-Politburo Standing Committee member
+Politburo Standing Committee

-Xi was appointed to the nine-man PSC at the 17th Party Congress in October 2007.
+Xi was appointed to the nine-man PSC after the 17th Party Congress in October 2007.
 He was ranked above Li Keqiang, an indication that he was going to succeed Hu Jintao as China's next leader.
-In addition, Xi also held the first secretary of the CCP's Central Secretariat.
-This assessment was further supported at the 11th National People's Congress in March 2008, when Xi was elected as vice president of the PRC.
+In addition, Xi served in the CCP's Central Secretariat.
+This assessment was further supported at the first session of the 11th National People's Congress in March 2008, when Xi was elected as vice president of China.

 Following his elevation, Xi held a broad range of portfolios.
 He was put in charge of the comprehensive preparations for the 2008 Summer Olympics in Beijing, as well as being the central government's leading figure in Hong Kong and Macau affairs.
-In addition, he also became the new president of the Central Party School of the CCP, its cadre-training and ideological education wing.
+In addition, he also became the president of the Central Party School, the CCP's icadre-training and ideological education school.
 In the wake of the 2008 Sichuan earthquake, Xi visited disaster areas in Shaanxi and Gansu.
-He made his first foreign trip as vice president to North Korea, Mongolia, Saudi Arabia, Qatar and Yemen from 17 to 25 June 2008.
 After the Olympics, Xi was assigned the post of committee chair for the preparations of the 60th Anniversary Celebrations of the founding of the PRC.
 He was also reportedly at the helm of a top-level CCP committee dubbed the 6521 Project, which was charged with ensuring social stability during a series of politically sensitive anniversaries in 2009.